 If done correctly, investing in your B2B data can produce impressive results.
 In fact, companies that regularly maintain their database can realize 66% higher conversions to revenue compared to those that do not (source).

 Unfortunately, when you work with a low-quality data provider, you run the risk of doing more harm than good.
 Consider this statistic: 40% of business objectives fail due to inaccurate data (source).
 So, how do you make sure the data you’re buying is top-notch?
 Try before you buy!

 Continue reading for our top tips and best practices for selecting a B2B data provider.

 It’s important to do your homework prior to working with a data provider.
 You want to be confident in the vendor’s ability to meet your sales and marketing needs.
 Here are a few things to consider:

-- Industry expertise: Often, vendors will specialize in obtaining data surrounding specific industries.
-If you’re brand operates in a niche market, be sure that the data they provide is applicable to your business.
+Industry expertise: Often, vendors will specialize in obtaining data surrounding specific industries.
+If your brand operates in a niche market, be sure that the data they provide is applicable to your business.

-- Cost: If the data you’re purchasing is top quality, than cost shouldn’t be a huge factor.
+Cost: If the data you’re purchasing is top quality, then cost shouldn’t be a huge factor.
 However, it’s important to determine what your payment covers.
-Typically, there are three levels of data purchases: One time use, multiple time use and outright purchases.
+Typically, there are three levels of data purchases: One-time use, multiple time use, and outright purchases.
 Determine what vendors offer the type of purchase your business needs.

 2. Determine your data requirements.

 As a marketing or sales professional, you need to know that your data provider can help you reach your ideal customers.
 This is why it’s important that each vendor provides you with a data sample.
 Compile the characteristics of your best buyers and send them to potential vendors before you receive your data sample.